LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 }
 ```

-Now, when the `Pod` starts/restarts, the init container will first restore the current database from the latest backup.
+Now, when the `Pod` starts/restarts, the init container will first restore the current database from the latest replica.
-If there is no database file, an empty one is created.
+If there is no replica, an empty database is created (relevant on first launch).
-If the backup can not be restored, the init container fails and the application does not start.
+If the replica can not be restored, the init container fails and the application does not start.
-This makes the error state very obvious: The workload does not start at all.
+This makes the error state very obvious: The application isn't available and can't generate new data that might be lost as well.

 Some details in the above configuration are omitted for brevity.
 If you're interested, the full configuration is available [in my homeserver repo](https://github.com/LukasKnuth/homeserver/blob/main/deploy/modules/web_app/main.tf).

 > [!note]
-> For redundancy, I'm sending the backups both to my local NAS running MinIO and off-site to Wasabi S3 bucket.
+> For redundancy, you can send the replicas to multiple S3 targets.
+> I currently just use my local NAS running MinIO.
+> The storage on the NAS is then further backed up off-site to Wasabi.

 This is all nice and good if it _works_, but how do I notice if it doesn't?

 ## Observability

-Again, we're going for simplicity.
+Again, I'm going for simplicity.
 There are many great hosted observability services out there, but that just adds extra complexity.
 What if we just went much simpler?